A Type of Unifying Relation in (A)dS Spacetime: A Type of Unifying Relations in (A)dS

 In flat spacetime, we can get mixed amplitudes by acting $\ma{T}[ij]$ on gluon amplitudes, like \eqref{mix}.
-We expect that in (A)dS, the correlation functions also have this property at least in $d=1$.
-This subsection will discuss the unifying relations for mixed BG currents.
+We expect that in (A)dS, the correlation functions also have this property.
+This subsection will discuss the unifying relations \eqref{cor} for BG currents with mixed legs.
+As before, we will focus on the currents for a given binary tree in this subsection rather than the sum of all binary trees.

 First, we need to show how to obtain BG currents for different types of external lines.
 In fact, this can be realized by modifying the initial conditions \cite{Berends:1987me}.
 For example, for scalar currents of minimal coupling scalar theory, we need to keep the bulk leg scalar, and the boundary legs can be given different conditions: $\tilde{\mathcal{A}}_{i}=0, \Phi_{i}\neq 0$ for scalars and $\Phi_{i}=0, \tilde{\ma{A}}_{i}\neq0$ for gluons.
 Then the BG currents we get will correspond to mixed correlation functions.
-Let us show some examples where we only consider the binary tree FIG. \ref{fig:4points}.
+Let us show some examples where we only consider the binary tree FIG. \ref{fig:4points}, i.e. $\Gamma=[[1,2],3]$.

 The mixed scalar currents for the ``particle 2" scalar and other gluons should impose the following initial conditions:

 In other words, we do not switch off the gauge field source at the boundary and instead turn off the scalar source for ``particle 1" and ``particle 3" at the boundary.
 Then, the currents for these initial conditions can be calculated from the recursion relations \eqref{eq:scalarrecur}: